rander38/Remote-Sensing-Indices-Derivation-Tool/README.md

 * Additional Sensors/Indices (Requests are welcome)
 * QGIS/ArcGIS Toolbox

+## Manually adding an indices

+Open the file, Sensors_Formulas_RSIDT.ini

+In [Parameters], add the name of the index to the indices list, add the index with compatible sensors to the indicesSensor dictionary.

+In [Formulas], add the index with equation.

 ### Works Cited
   Baig, M. H. A., Zhang, L., Shuai, T., & Tong, Q. (2015).
 Derivation of a tasselled cap transformation